ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 ### 2.2.2.
 Tips for good long-form answers

-(TODO: example for each of these?)
+These tips (in italic) are taken straight from Amazon's "in person" interview preparation guide that you can find [here](https://www.amazon.jobs/en/landing_pages/in-person-interview):
-*   Ensure each answer has a beginning, middle, and end.
-Describe the situation or problem, the actions you took, and the outcome.
+*   _Ensure each answer has a beginning, middle, and end.
+Describe the situation or problem, the actions you took, and the outcome._ More specifically for engineering stories I've found that it works best to go top-down.
+Start by explaining the broad context of your work, what you were tasked with, then dig into the problem you want to discuss.
-*   Prepare short descriptions of a handful of different situations and be ready to answer follow-up questions with greater detail.
-Select examples that highlight your unique skills.
+*   _Prepare short descriptions of a handful of different situations and be ready to answer follow-up questions with greater detail.
+Select examples that highlight your unique skills._ That's gold.
+It's basically saying: chop it up!
+Don't spill your whole story at once.
+Being able to deliver it piece-by-piece is going to help you in behavioral interviews because small pieces are generally composable and reusable.
-*   Have specific examples that showcase your experience, and demonstrate that you've taken risks, succeeded, failed, and grown in the process.
+*   _Have specific examples that showcase your experience, and demonstrate that you've taken risks, succeeded, failed, and grown in the process._ That's just another way of saying that what happens doesn't matter.
+Usually in behavioral interviews the interviewer is interested in how you choose to react to situations and what you learn from them.
+So instead of stopping at "we disagreed on how to use Jira", talk about what task management meant to you, how disagreeing led you to reconsider your position on what that meant at the time and what it means to you now (assuming that disagreeing on Jira processes triggered that line of thought.
+Don't ever lie!
+Interviewers have a pretty strong bullshit detector)
-*   Specifics are key; avoid generalizations.
-Give a detailed account of one situation for each question you answer, and use data or metrics to support your example.
+*   _Specifics are key; avoid generalizations.
+Give a detailed account of one situation for each question you answer, and use data or metrics to support your example._ That's also extremely important.
+Don't beat around the bush by being generic.
+You may be in a behavioral interview but you're an engineer still!
+Your interviewer will ask you for specifics if you don't provide them in your first answer.
+Your time is limited so it's best to give those ahead of time.
-*   Be forthcoming and straightforward.
-Don't embellish or omit parts of the story.
+*   _Be forthcoming and straightforward.
+Don't embellish or omit parts of the story_.
+Don't lie please.

 ### 2.2.3.
 Craft &amp; refine your story